 \end{definition} \end{samepage}

 Taking \(n = 1\) in Equation~\eqref{eq:indistinguishable} means a necessary condition is that \(g(\xi_{i})\) have a sub-Gaussian distribution.
 Conversely, to establish Equation~\eqref{eq:indistinguishable} one may apply an appropriate concentration inequality for sub-Gaussian random variables\cite[Theorem~2.6.2]{Vershynin2018}.
-To satsify Equation~\eqref{eq:indistinguishable} for some \(C > 0\) and \(s > 0\) the condition of sub-Guassianity is therefore both necessary and sufficient.
+To satisfy Equation~\eqref{eq:indistinguishable} for some \(C > 0\) and \(s > 0\) the condition of sub-Guassianity is therefore both necessary and sufficient.
 The definition is given in the above form in order to make the constants explicit in a conceptually and notationally convenient way.
-One way the condition may be satisfied for some \(C > 0\) and \(s > 0\) is if the likelihood ratio \(g\) is essentially bounded.
+One way the condition may be satisfied for some \(C > 0\) and \(s > 0\) is for the likelihood ratio \(g\) to be essentially bounded.

 Conversely, it is immediately not satisfied if there exists some measurable \(A\) such that \(Q(A) > 0\) but \(P(A) = 0\), since then \(\lim_{t \to \infty}\Prob(g(\xi_{1}) > t) \neq 0\).
 It is therefore necessary that \(Q\) be absolutely continuous with respect to \(P\).
 This can be refined a bit further.
 Observing that since, in Equation~\eqref{eq:indistinguishable}, \(g\) is the likelihood ratio \(dQ/dP\) and \(\xi_{1} \sim P\) we have for any convex \(f\) with \(f(1) = 0\) that \(\int f(g(x)) \, P(dx) = \Expect(f(g(\xi_{i})))\) is the so called \(f\)-divergence \(D_{f}(Q, P)\).
 Taking \(f(x) = x \log(x)\) or \(f(x) = (x - 1)^{2}\) yields, for example, the Kullback-Leibler and \(\chi^{2}\)-divergences (see for example \cite[Section~III]{Liese2006}).